rzerradnapier/devops-project/CodeOfConduct.md

 - Provide and accept constructive feedback on code, reviews, and documentation.
 - Keep sensitive information secure by maintaining confidentiality of our team’s strategy, project progress, and code base.
 Team members must not share these details with other groups.

+## Technical Standards
+- All code must have unit tests with at least **80% coverage**.
+- Complex code must be clearly commented **at the top of methods and in complex parts of the code** to explain intent and logic.
+- Follow **Java naming conventions** throughout the project.
+- All commits must have **meaningful commit messages** following the agreed format.

 ## Code Reviews
 - All pull requests must be reviewed by **at least three team members** before merging into the develop or main branches.
 - For small or urgent changes, a minimum of **two approvals** may be acceptable if agreed by the Scrum Master.